iamnoderbx/event-website/README.md

 npm start
 ```

-Now you'll need to pick a host to deploy it to.
+Now you'll need to pick a host to deploy it to, a list has been provided within the Installation.

 ### DIY